-A Statement of Support from their employer or qualified laboratory, Clinical Fact Sheets for that laboratory, Drug Screen and Background Check Waiver, and essential functions declaration.
+A Statement of Support from their employer or qualified laboratory, Clinical Fact Sheets for that laboratory, Drug Screen and Background Check Waiver, essential functions declaration, and a copy of their MLT certification.

 Specific information regarding this documentation can be found in the MLS Handbook.
 Forms will be provided to the student upon acceptance to the MLS program.